SEC to power 5% of Victoria's electricity market

 The SEC marked the contract signing milestone today at John Cain Arena, which will be powered by the SEC from 1 July.

-As is the case for all retailers operating in the National Electricity Market, the electricity physically consumed by the SEC’s customers comes from the National Energy Market, which sources supply from a mix of renewable and non-renewable sources.
+As is the case for all retailers operating in the National Electricity Market, electricity consumed by the SEC’s customers comes from the National Energy Market, which sources supply from renewable and non-renewable sources.

-However, the SEC will match the electricity consumption of its customers by surrendering Large-scale Generation Certificates (LGCs) generated by renewable energy sources, including its own renewable energy projects, to ensure that each megawatt-hour (MWh) of electricity consumed by its customers is matched to a renewable energy source.
+However, the SEC will match the electricity consumption of its customers by surrendering large-scale generation certificates (LGCs) generated by renewable energy sources, including its own renewable energy projects, to ensure each megawatt hour of electricity our customers consume is matched to a renewable source.

-This will include certificates generated by the SEC’s own projects and projects supported by Victorian Renewable Energy Target auction contracts, such as Berrybank Wind Farm, Glenrowan Solar Farm, Dundonnell Wind Farm, Cohuna Solar Farm, and Bulgana.
-The SEC will also purchase LGCs from the market if required.
+This will include certificates generated by the SEC’s own projects and projects supported by Victorian Renewable Energy Target auction contracts, such as Berrybank Wind Farm, Glenrowan Solar Farm, Dundonnell Wind Farm, Cohuna Solar Farm and Bulgana.
+The SEC will purchase LGCs if required.

-LGCs are tradable certificates created for eligible large-scale (>5MW) renewable energy solar and wind power stations.
+LGCs are tradable certificates created for eligible large-scale (greater than 100kW) renewable energy solar and wind power stations.
 LGCs are surrendered to the Clean Energy Regulator to meet renewable energy targets.
-Each LGC can be used to offset 1MWh of consumer energy, resulting in that 1MWh of energy being “renewable”.
+Each LGC can be used to offset one megawatt hour of consumed energy, resulting in that megawatt hour of energy being “renewable”.